 DIRECTIONS: Brown the ground beef over high heat in a large non-stick pan (I used a non-stick wok).
 Add the onion and bell pepper and saute the two together until meat is browned and veggies are pretty tender.
 Drain grease off if excessive (I did not have to).
 Add tomato paste and stir in until evenly distributed.
 Add water and stir.
 I suggest adding half the vinegar to start out as you may not like yours as tangy as we do.
 Stir well.
 Add all the spices and lower heat to lowest setting.
 Simmer with a lid on the pot, stirring often to prevent sticking.
 Only add remaining vinegar if you like things tangy.
 Low simmer for about 30 minutes for vinegar to develop fully and flavors to co-mingle.

 I like to split and toast my buns and spoon the meat mixture over both halves.
-Your call on whether you want to toast or not toast.
-Dip about 2/3 cup meat mixture over each bun/serving.
+Your call on whether you toast or not toast.
+Dip about 2/3 cup meat mixture into each bun or serve open-faced if you prefer.

 246 calories, 15.4 g fat, 5.65 g carbs, 1.23 g fiber, 4.42 g NET CARBS, 22 g protein, 301 mg sodium